Masking a Lack of Self-Confidence

 Since it starts with believing in yourself and the people you rely on, work on building the skills related to learning, taking risks, being resilient, and problem solving.
 When you and they are equipped with these skills, you can believe the work will get done.
 And you won’t feel a need to be commanding and controlling, masking a lack of confidence in yourself or others.
 When you believe in others, they will want to rise to your expectations.
 They will be inspired by you because you believe.
 These behaviors cause others to mistrust a leader and compromise your ability to influence others in the future.

 As a leader, it’s imperative to understand why and how to show ever person that you care about them.
 Learn more about how you can CONNECT2Lead.
-And be sure to subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach. .
+And subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog.